trevorbehnke/trevorbehnke/README.md

 ### Hi there 👋

-- My current focus is on building single page applications using React for the frontend, with MongoDB or Firebase for the backend.
+- My current focus is on building single page applications with the MERN stack.